CHAPTER 3

 9. “Development” means the alteration, demolition, enlargement, erection, maintenance or use of any premises or the alteration or use of any land above, at or below ground or water level, and all acts authorized by a City regulation or ordinance.

-10. “Drug-related activity” means any activity at a premises that violates Chapter 69.41 RCW (Legend Drugs), Chapter 69.50 RCW (Uniform Controlled Substances Act), Chapter 69.51A (Medical Marijuana) or 69.52 RCW (Imitation Controlled Substances), Chapter 69.53 RCW (Use of Buildings for Unlawful Drugs) or any applicable federal, state or local law regulating the same general subject-matter, as it currently exists or is hereafter amended.
+10. “Drug-related activity” means any activity at a premises that violates Chapter 69.41 RCW (Legend Drugs), Chapter 69.50 RCW (Uniform Controlled Substances Act), Chapter 69.51A (Medical Marijuana) or 69.52 RCW (Imitation Controlled Substances), Chapter 69.53 RCW (Use of Buildings for Unlawful Drugs) or any applicable federal, state or local law regulating the same general subject-matter.
+(Ord.
+5752, 2-9-15)

-11. “Emergency” means any situation which an Administrator or law enforcement reasonably believes requires immediate action to prevent or eliminate an immediate threat to public health, morals, safety, or welfare of persons or property in the City of Renton.
+11. “Emergency” means any situation which an Administrator or law enforcement reasonably believes requires immediate action to prevent or eliminate an immediate threat to public health, morals, safety, or welfare of persons or property in the City of Renton, or to evaluate a condition immediately after a life-threatening or actual loss of life situation has occurred.
+(Ord.
+5752, 2-9-15)

 14. “Hearing Examiner” means an individual authorized to hear administrative appeals and designated matters for the City of Renton.